COVESA/covesa-aosp-sdk/README.md

 There is no AIDL layer for push notifications.
 Instead of an AIDL-based system service, OEMs implement their own [distributor](https://unifiedpush.org/users/distributors/) which is reacting to a specific broadcast.

 In order to send/receive push notifications a distributor is needed.
 In this case, we are using Sunup in order to be able to test.
-Sunup is already doing some work for us, since Mozzilla push services are set by default.
-We also need some kind of service that handles the Web Pushes: send, receive, register a push service and unregister push service.
+Sunup is already doing some work for us, since Mozilla push services are set by default.

+Push notifications are sent by the application server.
+Therefore the mobile application registers the push endpoint, and the encryption keys to this server.

 Add the following dependency to your `build.gradle`:
 ```